psaisan/CARTMAN/README.md

 ## Abstract

 Understanding gene regulation requires exploring complex genomic sequence structures beyond individual transcription factor motifs. **CARTMAN** (Co-occurrence Analysis of Repeating Transcription-factor Motifs And Networks) is a tool that performs discovery and quantification of motif co-occurrences within regulatory sequences and enables downstream differential analysis of motif complexes across distinct experimental conditions.
 In contrast to high-complexity machine learning approaches, CARTMAN offers straightforward and interpretable measures with minimal computational overhead and user background requirements.
-CARTMAN’s motif co-occurrence constructs parallel the simplicity of motifs as co-occurrence of individual nucleotides, representing a natural progression of well-established motif discovery tools like [HOMER](http://homer.ucsd.edu/homer/) and [FIMO](https://meme-suite.org/meme/tools/fimo).
+CARTMAN’s motif co-occurrence constructs parallel the simplicity of motifs as co-occurrence of individual nucleotides, representing a natural progression of motif discovery tools like [HOMER](http://homer.ucsd.edu/homer/) and [FIMO](https://meme-suite.org/meme/tools/fimo).

 ## Citation